mikerodionov/terraform-kubernetes/README.md

 To be able to apply Terraform template make sure you have correct settings in credentials.tf file.

 NFS node is also used as Ansible controller, which requires open port 22 on it.
-Ansible controller has to have configured access with publcic key for root user.
+Ansible controller has to have configured access with public key for root user.

 ```